13. Mai 2022 | MVV

 “The war in Ukraine makes it clear for all to see: The pace of the energy turnaround has to be stepped up to enable us to become independent even sooner from fossil fuels, and thus from energy imports”, underlined Dr. Roll.
 With the Mannheim Model and its three components – electricity turnaround, heat turnaround and green customer solutions – MVV had committed itself before the outbreak of war already to a strategic course with which it intends to consistently replace fossil-based energy generation and become one of the first climate-positive companies in Germany from 2040.
 Dr. Roll: “This way, we are deliberately skipping the interim step of using natural gas, for example to generate district heating in Mannheim, and that irrespective of the current conflict.”

 By 2030, MVV will fully convert its district heating supply in Mannheim and the region from fossil fuels to 100 percent green energy sources.
 In this, MVV would build “on the broadest green electricity and heat portfolio at any German energy company”, according to Dr. Roll.
-MVV took a further major step forward as it heads for Green Heat at the beginning of April with the groundbreaking ceremony for the first river heat pump on the Rhine, located at the site of the large power plant Grosskraftwerk Mannheim.
+MVV took a further major step forward as it heads for Green Heat at the beginning of April with the ground breaking ceremony for the first river heat pump on the Rhine, located at the site of the large power plant Grosskraftwerk Mannheim.
 “This will promote the energy turnaround and raise independence from energy imports”, stressed Dr. Roll.
 One of the largest heat pumps in Europe, it is scheduled to be connected to the grid in 2023.

 “Rapidly and massively expanding renewable energies in the electricity and heat sectors is absolutely crucial if we are to become more independent of coal, gas and oil imports in future”, commented Dr. Roll.
 The MVV Group is pressing ahead with the energy turnaround, also outside Germany, as is demonstrated by one example in the solar power segment of the international project development business: MVV’s subsidiary Juwi has built the largest bifacial photovoltaics power plant in Europe in just 18 months.
 The construction of a 2.9-megawatt open-space solar park in the Japanese province of Nagano, where Juwi will manage operations, was also completed in the first half of 2022.
 Moreover, in February 2022 Juwi was awarded contracts for three solar parks with total capacity of more than 12 megawatts in the seventh tender round in Italy.